-Maintain a review of timetables to identify activities that can take place outdoors and reduce movement around the school buildings PE lessons can continue in consistent groups For sports lessons, ensure pupils are in consistent groups, that sports equipment is thoroughly cleaned between each use by different individual groups.
-Schools can hold PE lessons indoors, including those that involve activities related to team sports, for example practising specific techniques, within their own system of controls.
-However, outdoor activities and sports should be prioritised where possible, and large indoor spaces used where it is not, maximising natural ventilation flows.
-The 'recreational team sport framework' must be followed.
-Competitions against other schools, such as fixtures, are prohibited.
-Schools are able to work with external coaches, clubs and organisations for curricular and extra-curricular activities where they are satisfied that it is safe

-to do so.
-Schools should \top

-consider carefully how such

-arrangements can operate within their wider protective
+Maintain a review to identify activities take place outdoor reduce movement school buildings es that can ors and PE lessons can consistent group For sports lesson pupils are in cons that sports equipr thoroughly cleane each use by differ groups. sistent groups, ment is ed between Schools can hold indoors, including involve activities in team sports, for expractising specific within their own such trials.
+Howeve activities and sport prioritised where large indoor space where it is not, manatural ventilation. those that related to example techniques, ystem of r, outdoor rts should be possible, and es used aximising The 'recreational framework' must Competitions aga schools, such as prohibited. be followed. inst other Schools are able external coaches organisations for extra-curricular active are satisfied. , clubs and curricular and ctivities where to do so.
+Schools should consider carefully how such arrangements can operate within their wider protective measures.
+There are specifics about swimming, and changing rooms, hand sanitising and PPE Use of staff rooms should be minimised, although staff must still have a break of a reasonable length during the day Plan how shared staff spaces are set up and used to help staff to distance from each other.
+Ensure these arrangements are conveyed to staff.

-measures.

-There are specifics about swimming, and changing

-rooms, hand sanitising and PPE

-Use of staff rooms should be

-minimised, although staff must still have a break of a

-reasonable length during the

-dayPlan how shared staff spaces

-are set up and used to help

-staff to distance from each other.
-Ensure these

-arrangements are conveyed to

-staff.

 Consider creating 2m zone in front of prep area in staff room.
 One member of staff at any one time in this area.

-Review risks assessments

-associated with wraparound

-provision and extra-curricular activity as well as non-

-overnight educational visits.

-Ongoing leadership support for

-any emerging anxiety and/or wellbeing issues
+Review risks assessments associated with wraparound provision and extra-curricular activity as well as non- overnight educational visits.
+Ongoing leadership support for any emerging anxiety and/or wellbeing issues